 - Giving you a bad rate if you want to exchange money from one currency to another.
 Borders are the worst place to change your money!

 - Letting you pay too much when using a taxi.
 It is always smart to discuss the price of a ride before getting in the cab and before the start of the ride.
 (And ask in your hotel/ hostel what the ride should cost)

 - Overcharging when you buy souvenirs.
 Of course, this also depends on your bargaining skills and of what you think is appropriate to pay for their handicrafts.

 - Making you believe their story when they try to sell you something.
 Sometimes the story is true, but don’t forget that it is also possible that it might just be a very good storyteller who is selling you this or that.

 Anyway, these scams aren’t different from anywhere else in the world and most of the time they are pretty harmless.

 It is a religious and quite conservative country

 The main religion in Guatemala is Roman Catholicism which was introduced (or forced upon them) at the time of the Spanish conquistadores.
 As a close second, a big part of Guatemalans live their life according to Protestantism believes.

 In a lot of households the conservative gender roles still apply as the woman is the main caretaker for the children and the home and the man the main provider.
 However, you see a lot of women working as well.
 They often take their kids with them to work.

 About active volcanoes, earthquakes and hurricanes

 Guatemala has over 30 volcanoes of which some are dormant and 3 are active.

 The highest volcano is called Tajamulco.
-It is located in the North and rises more than 4200 meters above sea level.
+It is located in the West and rises more than 4200 meters above sea level.